Skip to content

 Helm mechanics

-For Kubernetes deployments, upgrade in place with helm upgrade — never helm uninstall.
+For Kubernetes deployments, upgrade in place with helm upgrade — not by uninstalling and reinstalling.

 # Preserve the existing release's env/values across the upgrade